Paul Galatis

 The Digital Skills our Schools aren't Teaching our Kids

-I am increasingly frustrated by the presence of iPads in our kids' schools.
-There is no credible evidence that doing schoolwork on iPads improves academic performance.
-On the contrary, a growing body of research shows that the distractions and dopamine-driven design of these devices are disastrous for deep learning, sustained concentration, and focus.
+In fact, I am increasingly frustrated by the presence of technology in our schools.
+The credible evidence that doing schoolwork on iPads or laptops improves academic performance is fast diminishing.
+A growing body of research suggests that the distractions and dopamine-driven design of these devices undermine deep learning, sustained concentration and focus.

 Who sets this direction?